cloudevents/spec/spec.md

    Whether its events are available for consumption via a middleware is a delegation choice of the producer.

+   In practice, middleware can take on role of a producer when it changes the semantic meaning of an event, a consumer when it takes action based on an event, or middleware when it routes events without making semantic changes.

 4) Frameworks and other abstractions make interactions with event platform infrastructure simpler, and often provide common API surface areas